 Students have formal music instruction starting in the three-year-old preschool and visit the lower school music studio once a week through the 5th grade, and 6th graders take theater for a quarter.

 Students participate in the S.C.
-Independent School Association Music Festival for which they receive numerous medals for their performances and they participate in the S.C.
-Independent School Association Theater Competition.
+Independent School Association Music Festival for which they receive numerous medals for their performances.